 Having a root canal done on a tooth is the 'standard of care' to save a dead tooth that otherwise would have to be removed.

-Root canal treatment is often successful and usually lasts a lifetime, although on occasion, a tooth will have to be retreated or extracted due to new infections.
+Root canal treatment is often successful and is expected to last a lifetime, however on occasion, a tooth will have to be retreated or extracted due to new infections or old ones that never quite heal leaving an area on the Xray that still shows up or the tooth simply may never feel 'right'.

 Signs and symptoms for possible root canal therapy: